 Create a podcast of your live broadcast

-So, your live broadcast is over and it was fantastic!
-No wonder you want to share it with those who couldn’t listen to it.
-Don’t worry, you can always offer your listeners the chance to listen to it again in a podcast.
+So, your live broadcast is over and it was a huge success!
+No wonder you want to share it with those who couldn’t listen to it live.
+Don’t worry, you can always offer your listeners the chance to listen to it again as a podcast.

 First step: Retrieve the recording of your live broadcast.
-Before starting your show, remember to activate the recording of your live show.
-Most broadcasting software offers this option, so don’t forget to activate it before you go live.
+Before starting your live show, remember to launch the recording.
+Most broadcasting software offer this option, so don’t forget to activate it before you go live.

 What is an RSS feed?
-An RSS feed is an address that contains all the information of your podcast: the name, title, etc., it allows platforms to retransmit your program to your listeners.
+An RSS feed is a link that contains all the information of your podcast: the name, title, etc., it allows platforms to retransmit your program to your listeners.
 The easiest way to generate the RSS feed of your podcast is to use a specialized podcast host.

-There are several of them, it is up to you to choose the one that suits you : Ausha, Soundcloud or Spreaker for example.
+There are several of them, it’s up to you to choose the one that suits you, such as: Ausha, Soundcloud or Spreaker for example.